MarvinSunday/XRPL-DECYPHER-/README.md

 Our Codes are in Python and JavaScript programming languages.
 We used existing XRPL libraries like xumm js SDK and xrpl-py SDK.
 Our platform allows XUMM and Crossmark Plugin.
 Our scripts create XRP and XRPL Token payment requests and tracking, NFT minting and tracking, and Wallet login.
 <a name="coc-nfts"></a>
 ## COC NFTs
+Certificate of Completion NFTs is a Decentralized proof of participation for users who read the articles on the DECYPHER Education.
+They are non-transferable XLS-20 NFTs attached to each Article on the Educational sector.
+Users are white-listed to mint these NFTs after answering questions related to the topic discussed.
+Projects and companies can use these NFTs to track users who know about their enterprises, allowing them to make the necessary provisions, rewards, and recognitions.
 <a name="conclusion"></a>
 ## Conclusion